nyl-auster/microframework/README.md

 * Apache
 * Linux

-Features
+Features :
 ---------
-* Build app around resources.
-A resource is a class that represents any piece of content of your application.
+* Controller are "resources".
+A resource is a class that represents any displayed piece of content of the application.
-* Router : map an url to a resource to create a new web page.
+* router to map resources to web url
-* Templating : each template may have a wrapper template
+* Template engine, wrapper templates
-* Events & listeners manager : subscribe to core events with php callables or fire custom events.
+* Events & listeners manager
-* Translations
+* String localisation
-* PSR-0 autoloader within packages directory.
+* PSR-0 autoloader
-* Fully customize 404 and 403 pages with resources of your own.
+* Customizable 404 and 403 pages with custom resources
-* config API and file to hold configuration.
+* config API to hold app configuration